zongyf02/mlax/docs/source/module.rst

 ======================

 MLAX modules are PyTrees that inherit from ``mlax.Module``.
-Fields that are parameters and modules are considered children of the PyTree (parameters).
-All other fields are considered auxiliary data (hyperparameters),
+Fields that are parameters and submodules are children of the PyTree.
+All other fields are considered auxiliary data.

 MLAX parameters inherit from ``mlax.Parameter``.
 They are PyTrees that wrap some ``data``. ``data`` can be JAX types (``jax.Array``, ``np.array``, etc.),